 Baylor in New York - Academics

 You must be registered as described here.
-No student is permitted to take less than 12 total hours, and all classes must be Telecommunication (FDM) or Communications Studies (CSS) courses.
-Students who are not Communication Studies majors should consult Appendix D for additional information.
+No student is permitted to take less than 12 total hours, and all classes must be Film & Digital Media (FDM) or Communication (CSS) courses.
+Students who are not Film & Digital Media or Communication majors should consult Appendix D for additional information.